ben5311/ranger2/README.md

 ## What's in the folder

-This folder contains all necessary files for the Tiny DSL language extension.
+This folder contains all necessary files for the Ranger DSL language extension.

 * `package.json` - the manifest file in which language support is declared.
 * `language-configuration.json` - the language configuration used in the VS Code editor, defining the tokens that are used for comments and brackets.
 * `src/extension.ts` - the main code of the extension, which is responsible for launching a language server and client.
 * `src/web/extension.ts` - does the same when using the extension as a web extension for running VS code within a web browser.
-* `src/language-server/tiny-dsl.langium` -  the grammar definition of the Tiny DSL language.
+* `src/language-server/ranger.langium` - the grammar definition of the Ranger DSL language.
 * `src/language-server/main.ts` - the entry point of the language server process.
-* `src/language-server/tiny-dsl-module.ts` - the dependency injection module.
+* `src/language-server/ranger-module.ts` - the dependency injection module.
 Use this to register overridden and added services.
-* `src/language-server/tiny-dsl-validator.ts` - the validator module containing custom validations.
+* `src/language-server/ranger-validator.ts` - the validator module containing custom validations.
-* `src/generator.ts` - an SQL code generator, generating SQL DDL scripts from Tiny DSL files
-* `examples` - folder containing sample `.tinydsl` files.
+* `examples` - folder containing sample `.ranger` files.

 ## Get up and running straight away